Is a library card required?

 For More Information

-The pamphlet Welcome to your Library tells more about the rules and privileges of library membership, including loan periods, numbers of items you may check out, and other services you can access with your card.
+The Welcome to Your Library pamphlet tells more about the privileges and rules of library membership, including loan periods, numbers of items you may check out, and other services you can access with your card.